Skip to main content

 note

 To connect to Selenium servers in SauceLabs environments, pass the SauceLabs username and accessKey as Capabilities.
 Using key-value pairs, enter username and accessKey as the capability keys followed by the credential values.
-(Alternately, Eggplant recommends that you utilize an explicit Sauce Labs connection, introduced in Eggplant Functional version 22.3, to get a webdriver connection to Sauce Labs.
+(Alternately, Eggplant recommends that you utilize an explicit Sauce Labs connection, introduced in Eggplant Functional version 22.3, to get a WebDriver connection to Sauce Labs.
 Eggplant Functional is able to store Sauce Labs credentials securely, providing enhanced security over using Capabilities.)

 Sauce Labs Specific Options